GeorgVerg/Chess_Project/README.md

 # Chess_Project
-A chess or checker game (still deciding) using mostly java.
+A chess game using mostly java.

+This is a school project of mine for the 10th grade.